carbon-language/carbon-lang/llvm/docs/SourceLevelDebugging.rst

 ``i32`` containing a tag value identifying the content of the descriptor.
 The remaining fields are specific to the descriptor.
 The values of tags are loosely bound to the tag values of DWARF information entries.
 However, that does not restrict the use of the information supplied to DWARF targets.
-To facilitate versioning of debug information, the tag is augmented with the current debug version (``LLVMDebugVersion = 8 << 16`` or 0x80000 or 524288.)

 The details of the various descriptors follow.